opf/openproject/docs/development/style-guide/frontend/README.md

 For this usecase, we have implemented a global actions service.
 You can dispatch actions here, and other parts of the application can listen to these actions.
 Think of it like a global event bus.
 These actions are typed.

-Side effects **should** be calculated in the frontend.
+To reduce server requests, side effects **should be** be calculated in the frontend.
 If this is impossible, the updating store **must** send out a global event to notify other parts that the specific event occured.

 **Note:** The proper solution to this problem would be a backend that can push updates for collections and entities that we are requiring.
 However, implementing and relying on websockets comes with its own challenges.

 #### Flow